yannbelief/php-pdo-helper/README.md

 See.
 Isn't it simpler to use?

-Fetch First Record As a single object or single value
+Fetch First Record As a Single Object or Single Value
 ---

 Sometimes all we need to fetch is a single object or value.
-In terms of rational database, it's the first record.
+And it's the first record in terms of rational database.
-Then the method `fetchOneObj` or `fetchOneVal` is a good choice to handle such conditions.
+To handle such conditions, the method `fetchOneObj` or `fetchOneVal` is a good choice.

 ```php
 	$taiwanese = $db->fetchOneObj("SELECT * FROM my_table WHERE country = 'Taiwan'");